xcube-dev/xcube/docs/source/opener_parameters_api.md

    The identifier for the co-ordinate reference system of geographic data.
  - `spatial_res: float`
    The requested spatial resolution (x and y) of the returned data.
+   Must be given in the units of the specified spatial coordinate reference system `crs`.
  - `time_range: Tuple[Optional[str], Optional[str]]`
    The requested time range for the data to be returned.
 See section ‘Date, time, and duration specifications’ below.